pagkly/Zed/Investopedia3/Digital Currency.md

 For instance, it is possible for an American to make payments in digital currency to a distant counterparty residing in Singapore, provided that they both are connected to the same network required for transacting in the digital currency.

 Digital currencies offer numerous advantages.
 As payments in digital currencies are made directly between the transacting parties without the need of any intermediaries, the transactions are usually instantaneous and low-cost.
-This fares better compared to traditional payment methods that involve banks or [clearing houses](https://www.investopedia.com/terms/c/clearinghouse.asp).
+This fares better compared to traditional payment methods that involve banks or [[clearing houses]](https://www.investopedia.com/terms/c/clearinghouse.asp).
 Digital currency-based electronic transactions also bring in the necessary record keeping and transparency in dealings.

 ## Difference between Digital, Virtual, and Crypto Currencies

-Since they exist in a lot of variants, digital currencies can be considered a superset of virtual currencies and [cryptocurrencies](https://www.investopedia.com/terms/c/cryptocurrency.asp).
+Since they exist in a lot of variants, digital currencies can be considered a superset of virtual currencies and [[cryptocurrencies]](https://www.investopedia.com/terms/c/cryptocurrency.asp).

 If issued by a central bank of a country in a regulated form, it is called the “Central Bank Digital Currency (CBDC).”
 While the CBDC only exists in conceptual form, England, Sweden, and Uruguay are a few of the nations that have considered plans to launch a digital version of their native fiat currencies.12